Introduction

 Measuring Structural Changes

-The calculator above provides a simple way of calculating structural modifications by doing the math for you.
 The following section explains how to measure modifications, followed by what counts and and what doesn't count as a modification.

 How to Measure Modifications